U.S. could face difficulties sanctioning Danske over money-laundering -report

 COPENHAGEN, Jan 31 (Reuters) - U.S. authorities could face difficulties fining Danske Bank DANSKE.CO over its involvement in suspected money-laundering in Estonia, according to a report by S&P Global Market Intelligence.

-The report, quoting anonymous sources, said the fine could be significantly lower than expected because Danske does not have a banking licence in the United States.
+The report, quoting anonymous sources, including a former U.S. Justice Department attorney, said the fine could be significantly lower than expected because Danske does not have a banking licence in the United States.

+"Everyone is talking about this big U.S. fine.
+I don't see it," the former attorney, who spoke on condition of anonymity, told S&P.

+Danske Bank declined to comment, but said it was cooperating with all relevant authorities.

 Danske shares were up 5.5% in early trade, which analysts said could reflect a delayed reaction to the report published on Wednesday.